-Under the terms of the Excess Plan and Excess Trust, the Employers will make irrevocable contributions to the Trust for the exclusive purpose of providing benefits under the Plan to participating employees and their beneficiaries.
-The Excess Trusts assets are not subject to the claims of the Employers creditors, and the Excess Trust is not exempt from tax under section 501(a) of the Code.
-Accordingly, the rules of section 402(b) govern the taxation of the Employer contributions to the Excess Trust to the employees.
+Under the terms of the Excess Benefit Plan and Excess Benefit Trust, the Employers will make irrevocable contributions to the Excess Benefit Trust for the exclusive purpose of providing benefits under the Plan to participating employees and their beneficiaries.
+The Excess Benefit Trust's assets are not subject to the claims of the Employer's creditors, and the Excess Benefit Trust is not exempt from tax under section 501(a) of the Code.
+Accordingly, the rules of section 402(b) govern the taxation of the Employer contributions to the Excess Benefit Trust to the employees.

-Under section 402(b)(l) of the Code, an employer's contributions to an employees' trust that is not exempt from tax under section 501(a) are included in the employee's gross income in accordance with section 83.
+Under section 402(b)(1) of the Code, an employer's contributions to an employees' trust that is not exempt from tax under section 501(a) are included in the employee's gross income in accordance with section 83.
 However, the value of the employee's interest in the trust is substituted for the fair market value of the property when applying section 83.
 Such contributions are included as compensation in the employee's gross income for the taxable year of contribution to the extent that the employee's interest therein is substantially vested.

-However, if one of the reasons that a trust is not exempt from tax under section 501 (a) of the Code is the failure of the plan of which it is a part to meet the requirements of section 401 (a)(26) or section 410(b) of the Code, then instead of including in gross income the amount computed under section 402(b)(l), a highly compensated employee includes in gross income for his or her taxable year with or within which the trusts taxable year ends an amount equal to the employee's vested accrued benefit (less the employee's investment in the contract) as of the close of the trusts taxable year.
+Under section 402(b)(4)(A) of the Code, however, if one of the reasons a trust is not exempt from tax under section 501(a) is the failure of the plan of which it is a part to meet the requirements of section 401(a)(26) or section 410(b), then, instead of including in gross income the amount computed under sections 402(b)(1) and (2), a highly compensated employee includes in gross income for his taxable year with or within which the trust's taxable year ends an amount equal to the employee's vested accrued benefit (less the employee's investment in the contract) as of the close of the trust's taxable year.